bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 ## sled database

 I don't want to repeatedly use crates.io api for the same data.
 I need a disk persistent storage for this data.
 I will have a try with the [sled](http://sled.rs/) database.
 A lightweight pure-rust high-performance transactional embedded database.
 This is a key-value database.
 The value can be any struct.
-There can be multiple separate trees (keyspace).
+There can be multiple separate trees/keyspaces: crates, versions, reviews, yanked,....

 ## plantUml